Basilica of Saints Felix and Fortunatus: The sacellum or Martyrion

-It continued to function as a place of worship for the martyrs until 1674, the year in which, when the complex was renovated, it was transformed into a service room for the adjoining monastery; windows were opened and the original small windows closed, the portal remodeled, the marble covering removed, and, most importantly, the martyrs' remains were moved to the crypt of the basilica and placed in opulent Baroque-style gilded wooden reliquaries.
+It continued to function as a place of worship for the martyrs until 1674, when the complex was transformed into a service room for the adjoining monastery; windows were opened and the original small windows closed, the portal remodeled, the marble covering removed, and the martyrs' remains moved to the crypt of the basilica and placed in opulent Baroque-style gilded wooden reliquaries.

 The baptistery

-The foundations of another building with an octagonal plan, found in the 1943 excavations, by its structure, planimetric position and elevation plane in relation to the ancient church, lead to the conclusion that it was the ancient baptistery, built at the same time as the basilica.
+The foundations of another building with an octagonal plan, found in the 1943 excavations, by its structure, planimetric position, and elevation plane in relation to the ancient church, lead to the conclusion that it was the ancient baptistery, built at the same time as the basilica.
 Because of its presence, some historians have believed that San Felice was the first cathedral of Vicenza.

-However, there is no record in the available documentation that the city was already an episcopal see in the fifth century, as were many others in the Venetiae; among the numerous records of the presence of Venetian bishops at councils in northern Italy, there is no mention of a native of Vicenza until the late sixth century, when Orontius is mentioned.
+However, there is no record in the available documentation that the city was already an episcopal see in the 5th century, as were many others in the Venetiae; among the numerous records of the presence of Venetian bishops at councils in northern Italy, there is no mention of a native of Vicenza until the late 6th century, when Orontius is mentioned.

 It can be assumed that the construction of two churches, Santa Maria Annunciata inside the city and San Felice outside the walls, may have corresponded to the needs of the Christian community at that time: communal prayer, catechesis, and the celebration of the Eucharist and other sacraments, which, however, could also be celebrated by the bishop of another city on a pastoral visit or by a priest delegated by him.
-It is likely that until the end of the 6th century the community of Vicenza referred to the bishop and diocese of Padua, a city on which it also gravitated from the civil point of view, and became autonomous only after the establishment of the Lombard Kingdom, of which Padua was not initially a part.
+It is likely that, until the end of the 6th century, the community of Vicenza referred to the bishop and diocese of Padua, a city on which it also gravitated from the civil point of view, and became autonomous only after the establishment of the Lombard Kingdom, of which Padua was not initially a part.

 Middle Ages

-During Lombard and Carolingian rule (6th century to 9th century), the basilica did not undergo substantial changes and was enriched with ornaments partly still preserved in the masonry.
+During Lombard and Carolingian rule (6th century to 9th century), the basilica was enriched with ornaments that are still partly preserved in the masonry.